iot2tangle/Raspberry-SenseHat/README.md

 ## Preparation

-Install Rust if you don't have it already, find the instructions here https://www.rust-lang.org/tools/install
+Install Rust if you don't have it already.
+More info about Rust here https://www.rust-lang.org/tools/install

 `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`